ohbm/osr2021/Engage.md

 Note: Submitted emergent requests will be briefly reviewed by the OSR team for appropriate content, and details communicated regarding how to book a slot in our schedule.

-Social media engagement
+**Social media engagement**
   Core skills: Twitter
   Dates 21/6 - 25/6
-Number of volunteers: 1-2
-Tasks
+  Tasks:
-Tweet announcements for each session taking place during the OSR
+    - Tweet announcements for each session taking place during the OSR

-Website
+**Website updates**
 Core skills: github/ html
 Dates 21/6 - 25/6
-Number of volunteers: 1-2
 Tasks
-Put the OSR schedule on the website
+    - Put the OSR schedule on the website

-Technical video editing support
+**Technical video editing support**
   Core skills: any video editing software (ex: iMovie) Dates 1/6 - 15/6
-Number of volunteers: 1 maybe 2
-Tasks
+  Tasks:
-Review/watch videos to ensure they meet the appropriate standards/guidelines Stitch pre-recorded educational videos together (2 videos will be broadcast per session) with a slice advertising our sponsors between the two videos
+    - Review/watch videos to ensure they meet the appropriate standards/guidelines
+    - Stitch pre-recorded educational videos together (2 videos will be broadcast per session) with a slice advertising our sponsors between the two videos

-Social event planning
+**Social event planning**
   Core skills: gathertown
   Dates 1/6 - 25/6
   Number of volunteers: 1 maybe 2
-Tasks
+  Tasks:
-Create/design a social event room in gathertown Coordinate with the social media volunteer to advertise the event Coordinate with the website volunteer to put the event on the website schedule Monitor compliance with the code of conduct during the event
+    - Create/design a social event room in gathertown
+    - Coordinate with the social media volunteer to advertise the event
+    - Coordinate with the website volunteer to put the event on the website schedule
+    - Monitor compliance with the code of conduct during the event

-OSR registration communication
+**OSR registration communication**
   Core skills: microsoft forms
   Dates 16/6 - 25/6
-Number of volunteers: 1
-Tasks
+  Tasks:
-Monitor ongoing registrations and send the relevant login info the the registrants
+    - Monitor ongoing registrations and send the relevant login info the the registrants

+**Streaming management**
-YouTube channel management/streaming Timezone: America/Europe and America/Asia
+  Timezone: America/Europe and America/Asia
   Core skills: youtube
   Dates 21/6 - 25/6
-Number of volunteers: 2 (1 per time zone)
-Tasks
+  Tasks:
-Setup live stream for Educational and Panel session so that they appear on youtube
+    - Setup live stream for Educational and Panel session so that they appear on youtube

 </p>
 <p align="justify">